 I run the customer interviews.
 You get a model backed by real willingness-to-pay data — segment by segment, with floor, ceiling, and optimal price points.
 No gut feels.

+For companies pricing a product whose cost moves — usage-based, consumption, or AI-native.
 Research, model, assets, and I'm in the deals with you.
-For founders in a competitive motion or a raise who need a pricing partner, not a deliverable.
+A monetization partner, not a deliverable.

 A recurring call where we work through your live deals together.
 I help you build proposals, structure the ROI case, and hold the price.
 No more discounting because the number didn't feel defensible.